 - a.
 Have been employed by the University continuously for at least 26 weeks by the qualifying week (the 15th week before the EWC). - b.
-Earn at least the lower earnings limit for paying National Insurance contributions. - c.
-Give the University at least 28 days' notice of the date the colleague wants SMP or OMP to start by completing the 'Maternity Leave and Pay Application Form'. - d.
-Provide the original MATB1 certificate, which a doctor or midwife usually issue 20 weeks before the due date.
+Earn at least the Lower Earnings Limit for paying National Insurance contributions. - c.
+Give the University at least 28 days' notice of the date the colleague wants OMP to start by completing the 'Maternity Leave and Pay Application Form'. - d.
+Provide the original MATB1 certificate, which a doctor or midwife can issue from 20 weeks before the due date.